The Best Apple Pie Recipe2014-08-04

 When the dough is the correct size, grab the pastry cloth and fold it over onto itself so that you are folding the dough into a half circle.

-So in other words you folded the dough in half and in half again.
+So in other words you fold the dough in half and in half again.
 This makes it easier to transfer it to the pie plate.

 Pick up the dough and place it into the pie plate so that it covers half of the plate.